boulder-on/JPassport/README.md

 a large header file then JExtract is likely an easier tool for you to use if you don't already have interfaces defined for JNA.

-**Java 20** is required to use this library.
-There are separate branches for Java 17, 18, 19 support.
+**Java 21** is required to use this library.
+There are separate branches for Java 17, 18, 19 and 20 support.

-The Foreign Linker API is in preview in Java 20, so you need to use --enable-preview to use this library.
+The Foreign Linker API is in preview in Java 21, so you need to use --enable-preview to use this library.

 # Getting Started